openshift/rosa/docs/rosa_create_machinepool.md

 ```
   -c, --cluster string         Name or ID of the cluster to add the machine pool to (required).
   -h, --help                   help for machinepool
-      --instance-type string   Instance type that should be used.
+      --instance-type string   Instance type that should be used. (default "m5.xlarge")
       --labels string          Labels for machine pool.
 Format should be a comma-separated list of 'key=value'.
 This list will overwrite any modifications made to Node labels on an ongoing basis.
       --name string            Name for the machine pool (required).
       --replicas int           Count of machines for this machine pool (required).